 I can’t believe it.
 Rain.
-The only thing I’m thinking is, ‘I’m not staying here, I’m not staying her.’
+The only thing I’m thinking is, ‘I’m not staying here, I’m not staying here.’
 I go to the front door and open it and the rain’s coming down hard.
 And it’s dark, very dark, except for the light spilling out of the house.
-It glistens on the red and yellow leaves of the croton hedge and makes shadows that roll in the dark.
+It glistens on the deep red leaves of the croton hedge and makes shadows that roll in the dark.

 So now I’m like, on a sleep over.
 I tried to call the hotel on Pearl’s landline, one of those old plastic things you have to press the buttons while you hold it to your ear, but it just kept ringing, no answer.
 Now, I’m in a small, pale blue bedroom, getting ready for bed.
 Aunty Pearl has leant me a night dress.
 A, like, pale yellow thing with small white flowers on it.
 It’s real old, the material’s thin and it smells kind of musty.
 I’m not putting it on.
 It’s probably aunty Pearl’s.
 I take off my skirt and vest and lie down on the lumpy mattress in my underwear.
 The bed-frame is old and metal and there are springs that creak every time I move, lovely.
 The room’s stuffy, I don’t know how I’m gonna survive the night.
 Aunty Pearl suggested I don’t open the windows – mosquitoes, and Bossiere ain’t safe like before.
 So the window remains shut.
 There’s a green mosquito coil in a corner by the chest of drawers and the kind of, like, citronella-ish smell hangs in the heat, but I don’t think it’s doing anything, cause, like, I can see at least one mosquito circling the room, yeah?
 I’ll be itching all night and wake up with loads of bites and asthma.
 Nah, I mean, like, actual asthma.
 Pearl knocks and I pull the covering sheet over me.